Biodiversity survey and report

 The Ecology Unit can provide details of local experts able to carry out specialised habitat assessments using local knowledge.

-We should be alerted to any issues relating to badger setts, because the location of these will not normally be published online with other application details, due to the exceptional threats to this species.
+We should be alerted to any issues relating to badger setts, because the locations of these will not normally be published online with other application details, due to the exceptional threats to this species.

 Natural England provide a wide range of leaflets with advice on wildlife, problems that may occur, how these can be resolved and guidance notes to help with the separate licensing process.